ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 .. rubric:: Footnotes

 ..
-[1] Tasks in each role will see their own role's defaults.
-Tasks defined outside of a role will see the last role's defaults.
+[1] Tasks in each role see their own role's defaults.
+Tasks defined outside of a role see the last role's defaults.
 ..
 [2] Variables defined in inventory file or provided by dynamic inventory.
 ..
 [3] Includes vars added by 'vars plugins' as well as host_vars and group_vars which are added by the default vars plugin shipped with Ansible.
 ..
-[4] When created with set_facts's cacheable option, variables will have the high precedence in the play,
+[4] When created with set_facts's cacheable option, variables have the high precedence in the play,
-       but will be the same as a host facts precedence when they come from the cache.
+       but are the same as a host facts precedence when they come from the cache.

-.. note:: Within any section, redefining a var will override the previous instance.
+.. note:: Within any section, redefining a var overrides the previous instance.
           If multiple groups have the same variable, the last one loaded wins.
           If you define a variable twice in a play's ``vars:`` section, the second one wins.
 .. note:: The previous describes the default config ``hash_behaviour=replace``, switch to ``merge`` to only partially overwrite.